jjoony93/jeonssa-HCI/DP1_jeonssa/DP1_jeonssa.md

 ### FEEDBACK REFLECTION

 * For upcoming presentations, we will put less text and explain more verbally, making use of effective visual aids.
-* Now is not the appropriate time to conduct competitor analysis, but in future phases we will do so and try to develop a key-changer that will differentiate our service from already existing services.
+* Now is not the appropriate time to conduct competitor analysis, but in future phases we will do so and try to develop a key-changer that will differentiate from existing solutions.
-* Our service inevitably deals with both the restaurant owners and customers.
-It is hard to imagine a service that only considers customer’s point of view and vice versa; we want to provide a service that satisfies both the restaurant owners and customers to a certain level.
+* Since we inevitably deal with both the restaurant owners and customers we wanted to interview both to get broader understanding.
+Regarding this feedback, we confirm that our focus is more on redesigning the customer's experience rather than the restaurant owner's.
 * Thank you!
 Before moving on to next phase, we will try to interview more restaurant owners and customers to acquire wider perspective and a more comprehensive understanding.